noblox/noblox.js/README.md

 ## About

-`noblox.js` is an open-source Roblox API wrapper written in JavaScript as a fork from sentanos's <a href="https://github.com/sentanos/roblox-js"> roblox-js module</a>, with TypeScript compatibility.
+`noblox.js` is an open-source Roblox API wrapper written in JavaScript (with TypeScript compatibility) as a fork from sentanos's <a href="https://github.com/sentanos/roblox-js"> roblox-js module</a>.

-This NPM package enables you to do operations on the [Roblox](https://www.roblox.com) website through a programmer friendly NodeJS interface.
-Many individuals leverage `noblox.js` along side Roblox's [HTTPService](http://wiki.roblox.com/index.php?title=API:Class/HttpService) to create in-game scripts that interact with the website, i.e. promote users, shout events, and so on.
+This NPM package enables operations froms the [Roblox website](https://www.roblox.com) to be executed via NodeJS; many individuals leverage `noblox.js` along side [Roblox's HTTPService](http://wiki.roblox.com/index.php?title=API:Class/HttpService) to create in-game scripts that interact with the website, i.e. promote users, shout events, and so on, or to create Discord utiltiies to manage their community.

-If you're looking for more information on how to create something like this, check out [our sister library, `noblox.js-server`](https://github.com/noblox/noblox.js-server) or [our YouTube series](https://www.youtube.com/playlist?list=PLEW4K4VqMUb_VMA3Yp9LI4gReRyVWGTnU).
-Keep in mind that this may not always use the latest module, so it is **highly** encouraged that you learn to use the `noblox.js` library directly.
+If you are looking for more information on how to create something like this, check out [our sister library, `noblox.js-server`](https://github.com/noblox/noblox.js-server) or [our YouTube series](https://www.youtube.com/playlist?list=PLEW4K4VqMUb_VMA3Yp9LI4gReRyVWGTnU).
+Keep in mind that these resources may not always be up to date, so it is **highly** encouraged that you learn to use the `noblox.js` library directly.

 ---